shipwright-io/build/docs/proposals/remote-artifacts.md

 For the initial implementation, we will only support one git repository that is specified in `.spec.source`.
 Remote artifacts will be specified n `.spec.sources` only.

-We will address supporting multipe Git repositories in a future enhancement proposal.
+We will address supporting multiple Git repositories in a future enhancement proposal.
 This will involve re-defining `/workspace/source` location and the `$workspace` placeholder.

 ## Steps and Helper